 iv.
 To abort the activity, simply click Stop maintenance (as indicated in the screenshot).

-An Alternate Way to Run and Stop Maintenance in Windows 10
+Run and Stop Maintenance using v cmd command in Windows 11 or 10

-Another possible way to run or stop this auto maintenance feature is by using special “MSchedExe console” tool on Windows 10.
+Another possible way to run or stop this auto maintenance feature is by using special “MSchedExe console” tool on Windows 11 or 10.

-I. Type cmd on Cortana search field and put a right-click on the result.
+I. Type cmd on search field and right-click on the result.
 Choose Run as administrator and click Yes upon the prompt of UAC.

 II.
 To immediately run maintenance, type in or copy/paste the below line of command and press Enter.